MrMaksimize/repdata_project2/repdata2.md

 # Economic and Public Health Impact of Storm Events

-# Economic and Public Health Impact of Storm Events
 Consider writing your report as if it were to be read by a government or municipal manager who might be responsible for preparing for severe weather events and will need to prioritize resources for different types of events.

 Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?